C20C01/MusicBox/README.md

           image will trigger a specific operation.
         * The left upper bar is the `operation object`, which can only be placed with a note grid.
         * The right upper bar is the `input content`, which can be placed with a note grid or a book and quill.
-        * The lower bar is the `tool`, which can be placed with an awl or slime balls.
+        * The lower bar is the `tool`, which can be placed with awl, slime ball, shears, or paper paste.
     * View mode:
         * The `operation object` is not empty, and the `tool` is empty.
         * You can enter the view mode of the [note grid page](#note-grid-page):
             * The `operation object` is the object to be viewed.
             * The `input content` is the reference data.
     * Punch mode:
-        * The `operation object` is not empty, and the `tool` is an awl.
+        * The `operation object` is not empty, and the `tool` is awl.
         * You can enter the punch mode of the [note grid page](#note-grid-page):
             * The `operation object` is the object to be punched.
             * The `input content` is the reference data.
             * Each hole consumes `1` durability, and the tool will automatically exit the mode after it is broken.
     * Connection mode:
-        * The `operation object` is not empty, the `input content` is a note grid, and the combined note grid length does not exceed `64` pages.
+        * The `operation object` is not empty, the `input content` is a note grid, the `tool` is slime ball, and the combined note grid length does not exceed `64` pages.
         * You can connect two note grids:
             * Connect the `input content` to the end of the `operation object`.
             * The `input content` and the `tool` will be consumed.
+    * Fix mode:
+        * The `operation object` is not empty, and the `tool` is paper paste.
+        * You can enter the fix mode of the [note grid page](#note-grid-page):
+            * The `operation object` is the object to be fixed.
+            * Each fix consumes `1` paper paste.
+    * Split mode:
+        * The `operation object` is not empty, the `input content` is empty, and the `tool` is shears.
+        * You can split the note grid into two parts at the end of a specific page.

 ### Sound Shard